Manuja-B/Artificial-Intelligence---Codes-in-Python/README.md

 Also, we read somewhere over the internet, providing more weights to the tiles which are at their place, might solve the problem fast.

-We are getting results for &quot;luddy&quot; moves but it doesn&#39;t seem to be optimal.
+We are getting results for &quot;luddy&quot;.

 **Part 2: Road trip!-**